We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 These swords vary in size, shape, and usage.
 Let’s see their characteristics and how they change from one another.

-Samurai sword vs Katana: Similarities and Differences
+Samurai Sword vs Katana: Similarities and Differences

-The biggest difference is their length, as each sword was designed according to its purpose in usage.
-For example, a katana was carried by a samurai at all times, while a nodachi was only used in war due to its size, making it impractical for daily carry.
+While katana swords differ slightly from other samurai swords, they can also vary among themselves.
+The biggest difference is typically their length, as each sword was designed for different purposes.
+For instance, a katana was carried by a samurai at all times because it was compact and easier to handle, whereas a nodachi was only used in specific situations due to its large size.

 Katana